-Collections (excluding EFTs) Agreed-Upon Procedure Agreed-Upon Procedure Results b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. pre-numbered receipts) to the deposit.
-The employee(s) responsible for cash collection is not responsible for preparing or making bank deposits.
-The results did not include findings or criticisms. c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit.
-The employee(s) responsible for cash collection are not responsible for posting general ledger or collection entries.
-The results did not include findings or criticisms. d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions are not responsible for collecting cash, unless another employee verifies the reconciliation.
-The employee(s) responsible for cash collections is not responsible for general ledger maintenance.
-The results did not include findings or criticisms.
-6 Inquire of management that all employees who have access to cash are covered by a bond or insurance policy for theft.
+Collections (excluding EFTs) Agreed-Upon Procedure Results Mar nager nents s' Respoi nse b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. pre-numbered receipts) to the deposit.
+The employee(s) responsible for cash collections is not responsible for preparing or making bank deposits.
+The results criticisms. did not include findings or c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit.
+The employee(s) responsible for cash collection are not responsible for posting general ledger or collections entries.
+The results criticisms. did not include findings or d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions are not responsible for collecting cash, unless another employee verifies the reconciliation.
+The employee(s) responsible for cash collections is not responsible for reconciling cash collections to the general ledger.
+The results criticisms. did not include findings or 6 Inquire of management that all employees who have access to cash are covered by a bond or insurance policy for theft.
 The administrative staff is covered by a theft bond.
-The results did not include findings or criticisms.
-7 Randomly select two deposit dates for each of the 5 bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
-Alternately, the practitioner may use a source RMW selected two deposit dates, and tested the previously selected accounts.
-The results did not include findings or criticisms.
+The results criticisms. did not include findings or 7 Randomly select two deposit dates for each of the 5 bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day) .
+Alternately, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as RMW selected two deposits dates, and tested the previously selected accounts.
+The results criticisms. did not include findings or